iho-ohi/S-101_Portrayal-Catalogue/README.md

 * [#205][i205] Symbol validation errors due to incorrect namespace
 * [#206][i206] `categoryOfAnchorage` has multiple values, use contains()
 * [#207][i207] `INFORM01` symbol added to feature with no additional information
+* [#193][i193] Check for "noGeometry" in all No Geometry features and moved to Viewing Group: 21060 Place-holder for geographic names

 ### 1.1.0 - use with FC 1.1.0
 *	Misc changes